 Hiring Priorities:

-Any PhD who wants a TAship and applies by the priority deadline will be offered a 50% TAship in combination with a 50% RAship (new policy initiated by Hanseup for Fall 2024).
+PhD who wants a TAship and applies by the priority deadline will be given priority consideration within the department budget constraints and offered a 50% TAship in combination with a 50% RAship (new policy initiated by Hanseup for Fall 2024).

 Year-Long B.S./M.S.
 TAs who were offered a year-long position by the department are given priority. (max 8)